 The welfare of animals significantly depends on how stakeholders perceive their needs and behave with them.
 This work aimed at investigating stakeholder perception of the welfare of sheep, goats, horses, donkeys and turkeys using a text mining approach.

-Text mining, also know ad text data mining (rif) or knowledge discovery from textual databases (rif) refers to the process of extracting interesting and non-trivial patterns of knowledge from unstructured text documents (ref)
+Text mining, also know ad text data mining (Hearst, M.A.
+1997) or knowledge discovery from textual databases (Feldman, R & Dagan I. 1995) refers to the process of extracting interesting and non-trivial patterns of knowledge from unstructured text documents (ref)

 2. Materials and Methods